savimisha/mikrotik-xray/README.md

-Xray-core + hev-socks5-tunnel container for Mikrotik
+Xray-core container for Mikrotik arm & arm64 only
-arm64 only

 Environment:
 ```